CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/starlightaltar.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.astralsorcery.starlightaltar.discoveryRecipeBuilder()"
     - `#!groovy String[]`.
 Sets the items required in each slot of the grid as char.
 Requires either the key-based matrix or the ingredient-based matrix can be defined, not both.
-(Default `null`).

         ```groovy
         row(String)